Bioinformatics-Research-Network/skill-assessments/Linux for Bioinformatics/README.md

 ```
 sudo docker run combinelab/salmon salmon swim
 ```
-6. Regarding the previous command, **Q7. what does the `sudo docker run` part of the command do? and what does the `salmon swim` part of the command do?** Read the docs for docker and salmon if you run into trouble.
+6. Regarding the previous command, **Q7. what does the `sudo docker run` part of the command do? and what does the `salmon swim` part of the command do?** Read the docs for docker and run `salmon -h` for more info.
 The output for `salmon swim` should look like this:
 ```
 Version Info: This is the most recent version of salmon.